-While there is no statewide prohibition on panhandling, publicly asking for money or assistance can be illegal under certain circumstances, and might be charged as a misdemeanor.
+While there is no statewide prohibition against panhandling in Texas, publicly asking for money or assistance can be illegal under certain circumstances – specifically, if it considered “aggressive.”
 Many cities have enacted ordinances that prohibit panhandling in certain forms which can be punished as a misdemeanor.

 The First Amendment prohibits an outright ban of all panhandling, so cities have crafted ordinances they hope will withstand scrutiny.
 For instance, the City of Fort Worth prohibits solicitation, begging, and panhandling when:

 - the solicitor is using violent or threatening gestures;

 - the solicitor continues after having been told no;

 - the solicitor blocks the passages of vehicles or pedestrians;

 - people are standing in line for tickets, entry into a building, or waiting in line for any other purpose;

 - soliciting from anyone less than 16 years old

 - the solicitor is within 20 feet of: